Emerging & Specific Regulation

 7. Effective implementation programmes.

-Taking proactive steps to enhance Risk Data Aggregation and Risk Reporting (RDARR) capabilities is essential, especially with the expectation of heightened regulatory oversight.
-The ECB’s Banking Supervision division places a high emphasis on the improvement of governance structures and the integrity of risk data, indicating a supervisory focus.
-The division is poised to leverage its full range of supervisory instruments and authority to enforce stringent disciplinary measures against entities that disregard its directives, evidenced by the imposition of fines within this fiscal year.
-Moreover, RDARR is poised to assume an increasingly pivotal role within the Supervisory Review and Evaluation Process (SREP), wherein substandard data quality could precipitate stricter Pillar 2 Requirements (P2R).
+Getting a head start in boosting Risk Data Aggregation and Risk Reporting (RDARR) capabilities, particularly in light of an expected ramp up in supervisory oversight.
+ECB Banking Supervision division focuses predominantly on the strengthening of governance frameworks and the credibility of risk data, marking it as a supervisory focal point.
+The division is gearing up its full artillery of supervisory tools and powers to levy stringent enforcement actions on firms neglecting its directives, materializing in sanctions within this financial year.
+Furthermore, RDARR is projected to have an increasing level of importance within the Supervisory Review and Evaluation Process (SREP), wherein substandard data quality may lead to tougher Pillar 2 Requirements (P2R).

 WHo is impacted by BCBS 239?